Contact Us

 Bachelor of General Studies

-The Bachelor of General Studies is a multidisciplinary program intended to facilitate degree completion for students at UW’s Laramie and Casper campuses, as well as throughout the state via distance education.
+The Bachelor of General Studies is a multidisciplinary program intended to facilitate degree completion for students at UW’s Laramie and Casper campuses, as well as throughout the state via online education.
 It provides a strong pathway to a bachelor’s degree for the estimated 80,000 adults in Wyoming who have some college credits but no degrees, as well as for students to transfer to UW with excess hours to complete a bachelor’s degree before exhausting their federal financial aid availability.

 Additionally, the new degree provides a viable option for students with associate degrees in general studies from Wyoming community colleges who might not otherwise continue their education.